nandabritto/PP5/TESTING.md

 ## HTML Code Validation

-All Html pages were validated using W3 tool.
+All Html pages were validated using the W3 tool.

-All results can be foound here
+All results can be found here.

 <img src="" width="400" height="200" alt=""/>